-Jones, S, Harvey, M, Hamilton, J, Bevacqua, J, Egea, K & McKenzie, J 2017, 'Demonstrating the impact of a distributed leadership approach in higher education', Journal of Higher Education Policy and Management, vol. 39, no. 2, pp. 197-211.View/Download from: UTS OPUS or Publisher's site
+Jones, S, Harvey, M, Hamilton, J, Bevacqua, J, Egea, K & McKenzie, J 2017, 'Demonstrating the impact of a distributed leadership approach in higher education', Journal of Higher Education Policy and Management, vol. 39, no. 2, pp. 197-211.View/Download from: Publisher's site

 © 2017 Association for Tertiary Education Management and the LH Martin Institute for Tertiary Education Leadership and Management.
 Higher education is under pressure to advance from a singular focus on assessment of outputs (measurements) to encompass the impact (influence) of initiatives across all aspects of academic endeavour (research, learning and teaching, and leadership).
 This paper focuses on the implications of this shift for leadership in higher education.
 Demonstrating the impact of leadership in higher education requires taking a step beyond measuring the skills, behaviours, and achievements of individual leaders to demonstrating how universities can evaluate the impact of actions taken to build leadership capacity across the institution.
 The authors extend the outcome of empirical research into how a distributed leadership approach can be enabled and evaluated in Australian higher education–to analyse the effectiveness of these processes for both measuring output and assessing the impact and influence of practice.

-McKenzie, J & Egea, K 2017, 'Distributed and collaborative: Experiences of local leadership of a first-year experience program', Student Success, vol. 8, no. 2, pp. 67-67.View/Download from: UTS OPUS or Publisher's site
+McKenzie, J & Egea, K 2017, 'Distributed and collaborative: Experiences of local leadership of a first-year experience program', Student Success, vol. 8, no. 2, pp. 67-67.View/Download from: Publisher's site

 The first year experience (FYE) is a domain in which local level leadership is critical for engaging academics in taking a whole of curriculum focus on student transition and success, and working collaboratively with professional staff.
 This paper describes ways in which local leadership is experienced at the faculty level in an institutional FYE program, based on interviews with faculty coordinators and small grant recipients.
 Initial analysis using the distributed leadership tenets described by Jones, Hadgraft, Harvey, Lefoe and Ryland (2014) revealed features, such as collaborative communities, that enabled success, as well as differences across faculties.
 More fine grained analysis indicated further themes in engaging others, enabling and enacting the FYE program: gaining buy-in; being opportunistic; the need for evidence of success and recognition; the need for collegial support for coordinators and self-perceptions of 'leadership' being about making connections, collaboration, trust and expertise.

 Egea, K, Griffiths, N & McKenzie, J 2014, 'An evolving approach to developing academics understanding of transition for first year students.
-A Practice Report', The International Journal of the First Year in Higher Education, vol. 5, no. 2, pp. 103-109.View/Download from: UTS OPUS or Publisher's site
+A Practice Report', The International Journal of the First Year in Higher Education, vol. 5, no. 2, pp. 103-109.View/Download from: Publisher's site

 The purpose of this paper is to describe the strategies used in the First Year Experience (FYE)